-Since its founding in 1983, Epidemiology, under the leadership of Robert W. Haley, M.D., has focused on three disease categories:
+Since its founding in 1983 by Robert W. Haley, M.D., Epidemiology has focused on three disease categories:

 - Cardiovascular diseases

 Research in Infectious Disease Epidemiology originally focused on hospital-acquired (nosocomial) infections.
 Research later moved into studies of hepatitis C infection as well as developing responses to bioterrorist attacks and applying them at the local level through leadership in the Dallas County Medical Society.
 Recent investigations have focused on understanding epidemics of West Nile encephalitis.

 Research in Neuroepidemiology has concentrated on investigating nervous system problems underlying Gulf War Illness in veterans of the 1991 Gulf War, and in recent years has led to extensive activities in brain imaging and laboratory investigations of neural mechanisms and genetic correlates, requiring specialized core facilities to support these activities.